LucaMalavolta/PyORBIT/README.md

 # PyORBIT
-PyORBIT_MultiPhase*.py files are from the old version of the code (the one used in Malavolta et al. 2016)/ The main program is in PyORBIT_MultiPhase_Sinfit.py
+PyORBIT_MultiPhase*.py files are from the old version of the code (the one used in Malavolta et al. 2016)

-You can start it by executing in a terminal:
+The main program is in PyORBIT_MultiPhase_Sinfit.py, you can start it by executing in a terminal:

     *python PyORBIT_MultiPhase_Sinfit.py*

 and then entering the name of the *config* file